 - When Auto Set IP Address is set to Off, Auto Set DNS Server Address is also set to Off. - For information on DHCP server function, refer to the network device's operating instructions. - You may need to contact your Internet service provider or network administrator when inputting the IP address manually.

 Setting the proxy server

 Only set the proxy server if so instructed by your Internet service provider.

-1 Select and set Network → Proxy Server → Next Screen.
-Use ↑/♣ to select, then press ENTER.
+1 Select and set Network \rightarrow Proxy Server \rightarrow Next Screen.

 2 Select and set Use or Not use at Proxy Server.